There are all kinds of myths about nudity in Sweden. And there’s no shortage of questions surrounding the topic, either.

 If you’re already clued up on nudist or naturist communities; you already know the distinction between these two terms.
 For people just getting started however, it’s important to separate the two.

-In Swedish however, the preferred term is “naturists”.
+In Sweden, the preferred term is “naturist”.
 The Swedish word for this is also “naturist” (naturister, plural).
 They also prefer to avoid clothes where possible, but nudity is not central to their ethos.

 The Swedish equation: Nude doesn’t (always) = Sex